guusbeckett/devdays2023/README.md

 8. `prometheus-adapter.yaml`: This manifest file sets up a Prometheus Adapter, which allows Kubernetes to use metrics from Prometheus for the Horizontal Pod Autoscaler (HPA) to perform scaling based on custom metrics.

+9. `hpa-custom.yaml`: This manifest file creates a custom Horizontal Pod Autoscaler (HPA) based on metrics scraped by Prometheus.
+It enables scaling based on custom metrics.

 Feel free to explore, modify, and experiment with these manifest files during the workshop.
 We encourage you to dive into the configurations and adapt them to your specific use cases.

 ## Getting Started